OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In OS2iot, user authentication is done by either en external system or
 by OS2iot.
-Authorization is handled by OS2iot by assigning users to
+Authorization is handled in OS2iot by assigning users to
 either organizations or applications with a given permission level.

 This does not comply with "Den fælleskommunale rammearkitektur", which